TheOneAndOnlyCaleb/Azure-strap-1.1/README.md

 Newest launch of AzureStrap/ Download now
 ## What we offer :

-- Pure performance, Clourd sync
+- Pure performance, Cloud sync

 - Allows you to use the allowlist fflags